PhD Program Requirements

 All PhD students are required to prepare and defend a dissertation.
 The purpose of the thesis defense is to demonstrate the significance of the dissertation, and the adequacy of the arguments presented in support of the thesis.
-Please notify Laura Blumkin, email@example.com, of your intention to complete a thesis and set a defense date.
+Please notify the graduate office (firstname.lastname@example.org) of your intention to complete a thesis and set a defense date.

 The written dissertation must conform to the format specified by the University Office of Graduate Studies’ Preparing Your Thesis (PDF).
 The rules for the PhD defense are given in the Official Bulletin on Regulations Concerning Graduate Study (PDF).
 The dean of graduate studies has also provided a helpful Guide for Graduate Students Preparing for PhD Defense.

-When it is complete, and approved by all members of your Thesis Committee, your dissertation may be registered with the dean of graduate studies through the graduate program coordinator, and your defense scheduled no sooner than 15 business days from the date of registration.
+When it is complete, and approved by all members of your Thesis Committee, your dissertation may be registered with the dean of graduate studies through the graduate program coordinator, and your defense scheduled no later than 15 business days before the date of the defense.

-The Thesis Defense Committee consists of the thesis advisor, at least two other full-time department faculty members, and at least one faculty member from another department.
+The examining Thesis Defense Committee consists of the thesis advisor, at least two other full-time department faculty members, and at least one faculty member from another department.
+A separate defense chair, also from another department, oversees and manages the exam.
+He or she can, but is not expected to, participate in the questioning.
 The student and thesis advisor suggest committee members, choose a committee chair, and then the student and graduate program coordinator register the defense.